KentaaNL/kentaa-api/README.md

 end
 ```

-You can iterate through the pages using the `.next` method and checking the result:
+You can iterate through the pages using the `.next` method and checking the result.
+For example:

 ```ruby
 actions = client.actions